maledc/malembedumontcoperocv/index.md

 My doctoral research sits at the intersection of urban planning and health justice.
 I work with frontline communities, leading climate adaptation strategies that shape community health and well-being.

-My dissertation is a spatio-temporal analysis of the processes of \relocation along communities in San Juan (PR) and the embodied environmental and health experiences of relocated families.
+My dissertation is a spatio-temporal analysis of the processes of relocation along a group of communities in San Juan (PR) and the embodied environmental and health experiences of relocated families.

 Dissertation committee: Linda Shi (chair), Jamila Michener, and Alex Nading.